MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/introduction-to-xamarin-forms.md

 {
     public StackLayoutExample()
     {
-        // Code that creates labels removed for clarity Content = new StackLayout
+        // Code that creates red, yellow, green labels removed for clarity (see above) Content = new StackLayout
         {
             Spacing = 10,